harrisoncramer/gitlab.nvim/README.md

   help = "g?", -- Opens a help popup for local keymaps when a relevant view is focused (popup, discussion panel, etc) popup = { -- The popup for comment creation, editing, and replying
     keymaps = {
-      next_popup = "<Tab>", -- Cycle to the next popup.
-Accepts count, i.g., 2<Tab> goes to the 2nd next popup
-      prev_popup = "<S-Tab>", -- Cycle to the previous popup.
+      next_field = "<Tab>", -- Cycle to the next field.
+Accepts count. prev_field = "<S-Tab>", -- Cycle to the previous field.
 Accepts count.
     },
     perform_action = "<leader>s", -- Once in normal mode, does action (like saving comment or editing description, etc) perform_linewise_action = "<leader>l", -- Once in normal mode, does the linewise action (see logs for this job, etc)